 This means a user will manually visit a website, navigate to a specific file, download the file to a specific location and name the file.
 This process is very time consuming, however still has benefits.
-It requires little to no coding ability and is unlikely to violate any fair use laws in the contexts of downloading from publicly stored books.
-If only certain books are required, manual scraping allows for human filtering which in cases where the boundaries cannot be easily defined/written in code can be faster than automatic scraping.
+It requires little to no coding ability and is unlikely to violate any fair use laws in the context of downloading from publicly stored books.
+If only certain books are required, manual scraping allows for human filtering which, in cases where the boundaries cannot be easily defined/written in code, can be faster than automatic scraping.
 For a small set of data, this may be the optimal method considering the amount of people working on a project.
-However, for a larger set of data other methods should be used.
+However, for a larger set of data, other methods should be used.

-Automatic scraping involves writing a code/script to download a series of files.
-Once written
+Automatic scraping involves writing a script to download a series of files.
+Once written,

 Scraping against the terms of a website can have negative repercussions.
-This could include 'crawler traps', hidden in the website so that algorithms get caught out when trying to scrape.
-There may also be an IP blocker, that will stop a certain IP from accessing the website.
+This could include 'crawler traps' hidden in the website so that algorithms get caught out when trying to scrape.
+There may also be an IP blocker, which prevents a certain IP from accessing the website.
 This would be a large problem as we wouldn't be able to do any scraping (including manual scraping) if this were to occur.

 One way to over come this issue is to use mirrors.
 Mirrors are static copies of the website stored elsewhere.
 Websites provide these to allow scraping without draining the main websites resources.
-Project Gutenberg has a number of mirrors which can be found at https://www.gutenberg.org/MIRRORS.ALL.
-Gutenberg also provides a how-to on mirroring from their website.
-This includes a recommendation to use rsync so this is what we have chosen to use.
-We used the mirror aleph.gutenberg.org.
+Project Gutenberg has a number of mirrors, from which we chose the Aleph mirror.
+Gutenberg also provides a how-to on mirroring from their website, including a recommendation to use rsync.

-When we first used rsync, we predicted the file size to small.
-There where many more files on the server than we originally accounted for.
-Gutenberg includes images, sound files and multiple copies of the same book indifferent file formats, this is why the rsync code was modified to include the multitude of 'excludes.'
-Even if we got rid of all the wrong file formats we would still have to deal with all the files that do not fulfill the projects requirements for processing.
-In the end we chose to filter out incorrect file types in our original rsync before then using Metadata to filter the files even further.
+When we first used rsync, we predicted the file size too small.
+There were many more files on the server than we originally accounted for, such as images, sound files, and multiple copies of the same book in different file formats.
+Even if we got rid of all the wrong file formats, we would still have to deal with all the files that do not fulfill the project's requirements for processing.
+In the end we chose to filter out incorrect file types in our original rsync, then using metadata to filter the files even further.